 Jim: I’ve never heard it put that way.

-Jim: That is so good.
-And my mind is just racing.
-Um, I love the concept here – raising a child who prays.
-So often, I think we as parents, who are hopefully more mature spiritually than our children – our teenagers – we can expect a lot out of them.
+Jim: So often, I think we as parents, who are hopefully more mature spiritually than our children, our teenagers, we can expect a lot out of them.
 And we forget this is a process.
 And what were we like at 13, 14, as a child with uh, you know, not a fully developed emotional brain yet?
 And they’re gonna make mistakes.
 We make mistakes.
-So how do you settle down and, I think, sidestep the fear trap that Satan can lay there for a parent who doesn’t see all the right behavior in their child?
-Or you know, they forget it’s a process.
+So, how do you settle down and, I think, sidestep the fear trap that Satan can lay there for a parent who doesn’t see all the right behavior in their child?
+Or, you know, they forget it’s a process.
 They’re wanting to see instant gratification.

-He’s 5 years old.
+David: He’s 5-year-old.
 Somehow, he thinks that prayer requires that.
 And – and then afterward, Sally prayed.
 And when Sally prayed, she said, “God,” and she prayed specifically, “God bless my mom, and meet her needs.
 And then bless Elmo and Big Bird.”

 Jim: What I would add, too, uh, especially for parents of younger children not to make fun of that ’cause that can be a tendency.
 I could do that.